Skip to main content

 Estate of Trianon ticket

-The Passport guarantees access to the Estate of Versailles (Palace, Estate of Trianon and the Gardens).
+Only the Passport grants access to the entire Versailles estate (the Palace, Estate of Trianon and the Gardens) and guarantees entry to the Palace.

 Guided Tour